-By the end of secondary school, pupils will know about:
+By the end of secondary school, students will know about:

-- The facts about legal and illegal drugs and their associated risks, including the link between drug use and serious mental health conditions. - The law relating to the supply and possession of illegal substances. - The physical and psychological risks associated with alcohol consumption and what constitutes low-risk alcohol consumption in adulthood. - The physical and psychological consequences of addition, including alcohol dependency. - The dangers of drugs which are prescribed but still present serious health risks. - The facts about the harms from smoking tobacco, the benefits of quitting and how to access the support to do so.
+- The facts about legal and illegal drugs and their associated risks, including the link between drug use and serious mental health conditions. - The law relating to the supply and possession of illegal substances. - The physical and psychological risks associated with alcohol consumption and what constitutes low-risk alcohol consumption in adulthood. - The physical and psychological consequences of addition, including alcohol dependency. - The dangers of drugs which are prescribed but still present serious health risks.